Inadvertently kill your unborn child and you could face a murder charge.

-In 2006, 15-year-old Rennie Gibbs's unborn child died after 36 weeks.
-An autopsy of the fetus showed traces of a metabolite of cocaine.
-Her doctors informed the authorities that she had tested positive for drugs while pregnant, and she was arrested on a charge of “depraved heart murder”—a legal phrase used when it's alleged that a "callous disregard for human life" has resulted in death.
+In 2006, 15-year-old Rennie Gibbs' unborn child died after 36 weeks.
+An autopsy of the foetus showed traces of a metabolite of cocaine.
+Her doctors informed the authorities that she had tested positive for drugs while pregnant and she was arrested on a charge of “depraved heart murder” – a US legal phrase used when it's alleged that a "callous disregard for human life" has resulted in death.
 For the last seven years, the case has bounced around in the Mississippi court system as her lawyers wage an extensive legal challenge.
 Today, Gibbs is still awaiting a trial that could yet send her to prison for life.

-The abortion argument is one that has rumbled on noisily for over a century in this country.
-Gibbs's case isn't unrelated to the pro-life/pro-choice debate, but it's more of a grim sideshow, in which laws originally set up to punish third parties who attack pregnant women and cause miscarriages have been used to punish prospective mothers.
+The abortion argument is one that has rumbled on noisily for over a century in the US.
+Gibbs' case isn't unrelated to the pro-life/pro-choice debate, but it's more of a grim sideshow to it, in which laws originally set up to punish third parties who attack pregnant women and cause miscarriages have been used to punish prospective mothers.
 Another recent example is that of Bei Bei Shuai, who was pregnant when she tried to commit suicide by swallowing rat poison in 2010.
-Though she survived, her baby Angel died days after birth, and Shuai was charged with murder.
+Though she survived, her baby Angel died days after birth and Shuai was charged with murder.

 VICE: Can you tell me a little about how you became involved in helping out women like Bei Bei?